Conversation skills: what they are and why they’re important

 - Respond calmly and remind your child of any family rules you have about speaking politely and treating each other respectfully.

-- If your child keeps being rude, you might need to give a consequence for the rudeness.
-This could be anything from practising another way to speak, to losing a privilege such as screen time.
+- If your child keeps being rude, give a consequence for the rudeness.
+This could be anything from practising another way to speak, to losing a privilege like screen time.

 - Avoid laughing or giving your child a lot of attention.
 If you do, you might accidentally reward your child for the backchat.

 There are a couple of things that might affect how children develop conversation skills: